REmatchChile/REmatch/README.md

 ### Testing

-We are using Boost.Test for unit testing.
+We are using Catch2 for unit testing.

-To add more tests, add a new folder inside `tests/[test_name_folder]/` that starts with the word _test_ as a prefix.
-Follow the same structure (same file names) of the other folders.
+To add more tests, create files of the form:
+`tests/<module_name>/<class_tested>.cpp` and add these files to the TEST_SOURCES of `tests/CMakeLists.txt`

 ## Automatic documentation

-to build the automatic documentation two packages are needed:

-graphviz and doxygen.
+to build the automatic documentation two packages are needed: graphviz and doxygen.
+To build the documentation run `doxygen DoxyFile`